 WHO SHOULD ATTEND

 This workshop is for you if you want to learn how to shoot engaging, quality video with your DSLR.
+You should already be familiar with your camera and comfortable shooting in Aperture Priority and Manual exposure modes and have a basic understanding of ISO, f-stops, depth of field, shutter speed and motion blur.
 We’ll go beyond basic button and menu settings into some of the more challenging and rewarding elements of video production.
 Whether you’re an amateur photographer wanting to make memorable family videos or a professional still shooter looking to offer video services to your clients, you’ll come away with new knowledge, skills and an appreciation for what video can do.

 WHAT YOU’LL LEARN